 • Emirates’ wheelchair assistance makes it possible for travelers with reduced mobility to fly in luxury and guarantees that they can bring up to two personal mobility devices, such as a manual wheelchair that folds up, without using up any of their cabin baggage allotment.

-• At check-in, these items are thoroughly inspected, and any pre-existing damage is carefully documented.
+• At check-in, staff thoroughly inspect these items and carefully record any pre-existing damage.

 • Depending on the rules of the destination airport, the airline aims to return wheelchairs as near the airplane door as possible after arrival.